tc39/notes/meetings/2022-03/mar-31.md

 ## Minor decorator tweaks, part 2

-Presenter: Firstname Lastname (CHG)
+Presenter: Firstname Lastname (KHG)

 - [proposal](https://github.com/tc39/proposal-decorators)
 - [slides](https://slides.com/pzuraq/decorators-for-stage-3-2022-03)

-CHG: So a few more issues were brought up for decorators that basically are mostly kind of similar to the Private Fields discussion.
+KHG: So a few more issues were brought up for decorators that basically are mostly kind of similar to the Private Fields discussion.
 So the first one is, should we allow the `this` keyword in the decorator without parentheses, without the Escape?
 Similarly to private fields There's no real - there's nothing non-obvious about this.
 It is already possible if you wrap it parens, so this should be ok.
 Just wanted to confirm with the committee.
 Are there, is there any reason we would not want to allow this?

 [silence]